 We are here to help

-Fourtree Lawyers have extensive experience representing both clients who find themselves the victims of fraud and those who are under investigation or facing criminal charges for fraud.
+Fourtree Lawyers have extensive experience representing clients who find themselves the victims of fraud and those under investigation or facing criminal charges for fraud.

 Principal solicitor Kevin Vierboom has managed a number of complex fraud investigations under the Crimes Act including corrupt payments and secret commissions.